pjw74/pjw74.github.io/.Tutorial/2019-08-09-getting-started.md

 There are a few things to get ready for.

 - If you're on the GitHub Free plan, keep your site repository public.

-- If you have committed `Gemfile.lock`{: .filepath} to the repository, and your local machine is not running Linux, go the the root of your site and update the platform list of the lock-file:
+[//]: # (- If you have committed `Gemfile.lock`{: .filepath} to the repository, and your local machine is not running Linux, go the the root of your site and update the platform list of the lock-file:)

   ```console
   $ bundle lock --add-platform x86_64-linux